AnkurOtaku/News-App/README.md

 # Live News + Weather App

-The Live News + Weather App is your one-stop destination for the latest news from around the world and real-time weather updates.
+The Live News + Weather App is your one-stop destination for the latest news worldwide and real-time weather updates.
 With powerful search capabilities and live location support, staying informed has never been easier or more convenient!

 ## 🚀 Features
 - **Latest News Updates:**